Backward-curved plenum AHU fan on the Jitamitra shop floor

 • Low-noise construction — A wheel selected to run slower for the same duty, dynamic balancing to ISO 21940 G6.3 as standard (G2.5 on application), and scope for AMCA-style sound-power data and matched attenuators sized to the octave-band limit for the occupied space.

-• High-temperature smoke rating — Casing, wheel and shaft sized for the rated smoke temperature (typically 250–300 °C) and duration (commonly 2 hours), bearings and motor kept out of the hot airstream or specified for the rated period, engineered to the project's smoke-ventilation requirement — not a comfort fan pressed into the role.
+• High-temperature smoke construction — Casing, wheel and shaft sized for the specified smoke temperature (typically 250–300 °C) and hold time (commonly 2 hours), bearings and motor kept out of the hot airstream or specified for that period, built and in-house tested to the project's smoke-ventilation requirement.

-• Single source across the building — One engineering partner for the whole building — AHU supply and return, general and car-park ventilation, kitchen and roof exhaust, and the life-safety smoke fans — with 52 executed HVAC & commercial-building duties, so the fans, controls and drives carry one convention from plant room to roof.
+• Single source across the building — One engineering partner for the whole building — AHU supply and return, general and car-park ventilation, kitchen and roof exhaust, and the life-safety smoke fans — with 40 HVAC & commercial-building fans delivered, so the fans, controls and drives carry one convention from plant room to roof.

 Standards & conformity